 Tennis Against The Spread

-“The Great Equalizer” as the spread can sometimes be referred to doesn’t just exist in football, it can also be found in tennis matches.
+“The Great Equalizer” as the spread can sometimes be referred to doesn’t just exist in NFL odds, it can also be found in tennis matches.

 Tennis matches are played to either a best of three or five sets.
 Most of the time, the set spread on a match will be -1.5 for the favorite in a best of three, or -2.5 on the favorite in a best of five.
 Essentially what you are betting on with a set spread is whether or not the underdog will win at least one set in the match.